alexch/sharebro/README.md

 * make "links" an RSS feed

 # TODO (app):
 * bug: "Subscribe" needs to be backgrounded
 * save off old shared items (broadcast state JSON)
   * for all known users? why not?
+* simple S icon
 * shared items API
 * share bookmarklet
  * see min as a way to strip extranous content http://min.artequalswork.com/js/m.js
 * see Road Map page
 * shared comments
   * see http://www.salmon-protocol.org/
+* reorder subscription list: put "Shares" folder at the top
 * riddlr-esque features:
   * https://www.google.com/reader/view/user%2F-%2Flabel%2FPeople%20you%20follow
   * add various blogs to 'shared' tag and see if they show up in folder
-  * "Send To Sharebro" or something
+  * "Send To Sharebro"

 * re-fetch friends list
 * catch exceptions in e.g.